Mohamed Salah has set another goalscoring record after netting a Champions League hat-trick for Liverpool against Rangers.

 Ruud van Nistelrooy – 35

-Ruud van Nistelrooy was a goalscoring machine on the Champions League stage at Manchester United, the forward arguably the competition’s finest finisher during a prolific five-year spell at Old Trafford.
+Ruud van Nistelrooy was a goalscoring machine on the Champions League stage at Manchester United, with the forward arguably the competition’s finest finisher during a prolific five-year spell at Old Trafford.

 🗣️ Sir Alex Ferguson: "Without doubt the best finisher we have ever had [at Manchester United]."